geoserver/geoserver-cloud/docs/src/configuration/migration-2.28-to-3.0.md

 Its default configuration is embedded in the Docker image at `/etc/geoserver/gateway-webflux.yml`.

-> **Warning**: The WebFlux gateway will not be continued for 3.1.0.
-Migrate to the WebMVC gateway before upgrading to 3.1.0.
+> **Warning**: The WebFlux gateway was removed in 3.1.0.
+Migrate to the WebMVC gateway before upgrading beyond 3.0.x.

 To use the deprecated WebFlux gateway, replace the gateway service image in your Docker Compose: